verdnatura/myt/README.md

 ### Local server

-The local server will be created as a MariaDB Docker container using the base dump created with the *dump* command plus pushing local versions and changed routines.
+The local server is created as a MariaDB Docker container using the base dump created with the *dump* command plus pushing local versions and changed routines.

+## Dumps

+You can create your local fixture and structure files.

+* *dump/structure.sql*
+* *dump/fixtures.sql*

 ## Why